-California Governor Jerry Brown created the Healthy Workplaces, Healthy Families Act of 2014.
-As of July 1, 2015, California requires all employers to offer a minimum amount of paid sick leave to employees each year–usually 1 hr for every 30 hours worked.
+California’s sick leave law was created by Governor Jerry Brown when he enacted the Healthy Workplaces, Healthy Families Act of 2014.
+As of July 1, 2015, California requires all employers to offer a minimum amount of paid sick leave to employees each year – usually one hour for every 30 hours worked.

 Get Started with Square Payroll